crouzet-o/reproducibleResearch/000-preRegistration/preRegistration-template.md

 1 Research questions / statements
 ---

-- Describe the general aims of the study as well as potential specific research questions / statements.
+- Describe the general aims of the study along with specific research questions / statements.

 ```